crypto-org-chain/cronos/memiavl/README.md

   * Update metadata file format
   * Encode key length with 4 bytes instead of 2.
 * 24 Feb 2023:
-  * Reduce node size without hash) from 32bytes to 16bytes, leverage properties of post-order traversal.
+  * Reduce node size without hash from 32bytes to 16bytes, leverage properties of post-order traversal.
-  * Merge key-values into single kvs file, build MPHF hash table to index it.
+  * Merge key-values into single kvs file, build optional MPHF hash table to index it.

 ## The Journey